shoggoth/ExplodeFight/README.md

 - Make placeholder sprites for the player and an enemy.

 ### DONE
+- Check if the player entity can be given an agent in the editor.
+(Causes scene to be unable to load Xcode 12.4)
 - Shotting experiments on branch __exp/shoot__.
 - Rules and state machine experiments on branch __exp/rules__.
 - Rules and state machine experiments on branch __exp/mechanics__.